ShipStream/middleware/README.md

   * {COMPANY_NAME}_{MODULE_NAME}.xml
 * modman

-Additional libraries and files may be added within the module directory as necessary and autoloaded using PSR-1 standards.
+Additional libraries and files may be added within the module directory as necessary and autoloaded using either the underscore separated path name convention for autoloading or composer autoloading.

 ### Plugin Class